thogiti/thogiti.github.io/_posts/2024-09-23-app-specific-sequencing.md

 - Risk management: Consider potential vulnerabilities introduced by non-standard sequencing methods.

 ## Application-Specific Sequencing - Current Landscape

 ### Fastlane's Atlas Protocol

-Fastlane's Atlas Protocol is a generalized execution abstraction designed to facilitate programmable MEV mitigation at the application layer.
+[FastLane’s Atlas](https://github.com/FastLane-Labs/atlas) Protocol is a generalized execution abstraction designed to facilitate programmable MEV mitigation at the application layer.
 Atlas simplifies the deployment of custom Order Flow Auctions (OFAs), enabling developers to implement application-specific sequencing with greater ease and flexibility.
 By leveraging Execution Abstraction (EA), a subset of Account Abstraction (AA), Atlas replaces the need for certain guarantees from block builders, setting the way for permissionless order flow and decentralized MEV mitigation strategies across any EVM chain.

 #### The Motivation Behind Atlas

-**Challenges in DeFi Trade Execution**

-DeFi has revolutionized financial services by providing decentralized alternatives to traditional finance.
-However, it faces significant challenges:

-- Liquidity fragmentation: Liquidity is scattered across various platforms and protocols, making it difficult for users to achieve optimal trade execution.
-- Complex transaction paths: Users often need to specify the full computational path of a transaction, which can lead to inefficiencies and errors.
-- MEV exploitation: Users are vulnerable to MEV attacks like frontrunning and sandwich attacks, where malicious actors extract value by manipulating transaction ordering.

-**Centralization Risks in Existing OFAs**

-OFAs like UniswapX, 1inch Fusion, and CowSwap have gained traction by implementing MEV-aware execution.
-However, they present new challenges:

-- Solver centralization: A few solvers dominate these platforms, leading to potential rent-seeking behavior and reduced competition.
-- Opaque MEV supply chain: Centralization can lead to less transparency, increasing the risk of censorship and manipulation by block builders or validators.

-**The Need for Default MEV Protection**

-Current MEV protection solutions often require users to change their RPC endpoints, introducing:

-- Security risks: Switching RPCs can expose users to malicious nodes.
-- Trust assumptions: Users must place trust in new entities, which may not align with decentralization principles.

-Atlas addresses these issues by enabling default MEV protection without requiring users to change their RPC settings, targeting unsophisticated users who need protection the most.
+Existing OFAs present centralization risks such as solver dominance and opaque MEV supply chains,.
+Atlas aims to provide default MEV protection without requiring users to change their RPC settings, targeting unsophisticated users who need protection the most.

 #### Atlas Architecture Overview

+![Atlas Transaction Lifecycle](/assets/images/20240901/Atlas-transaction-lifecycle.png)

+*Figure: A high-level overview of the Atlas transaction lifecycle.
+Source: FastLane Atlas.*

 At its core, Atlas provides a modular and customizable framework that allows dApps to define their own transaction sequencing logic.
 The key components include:

-- Atlas `EntryPoint` contract: The central smart contract that orchestrates the execution of user and solver operations.
+* EntryPoint Contract: This smart contract orchestrates the entire transaction flow.
+It manages user and solver operations and ensures that the correct bundle bid is selected and executed, guaranteeing the proper sequence of actions.
-- Atlas SDK: A software development kit that simplifies integration with the Atlas Protocol.
+* SDK: Simplifies integration with the protocol.
-- Key roles: Originator, Auctioneer, Operations Relay (OR), Bundler, and Solver.
-- Execution environment (EE): A secure environment for executing operations.
+* Key Roles:
+  * Originator \- Initiates the Atlas process by generating a UserOperation, a smart contract call or EIP-712 signed message representing the user's intent.
+  * Auctioneer- Aggregates UserOperations with SolverOperations, sorts them using a bid valuation function defined in the DAppControl module, and ensures the correct execution order.
+  * Operations Relay \- Facilitates communication between originators, auctioneers, and solvers.
+This can be a traditional relay, an L3, or even a smart contract on the same network as the application.
+  * Bundler \- Packages the full Atlas transaction and submits it to the network for inclusion in a block.
+  * Solver \- Competes to provide the best execution for a given UserOperation, potentially capturing MEV for the benefit of users or applications.
+* Execution Environment: Secure operation execution using `delegateCall` and `Permit69`.
-- atlETH: A wrapped ETH token used within Atlas for value transfer and gas fee management.
+* atlETH: Wrapped ETH for value transfer and gas management.
-- DAppControl contracts (Atlas Modules): Customizable modules where developers define application-specific logic and parameters.
+* DAppControl Contracts: Define application-specific logic and parameters.

-![Atlas Transaction Lifecycle](/assets/images/20240901/Atlas-transaction-lifecycle.png)

-*Figure: A high-level overview of the Atlas transaction lifecycle.
-Source*
+In FastLane’s Atlas protocol, the Bundler can be run by:

+* Anyone (Permissionless): Any entity can act as a bundler, allowing for a decentralized system.
+* Designated Entities: A smart contract (such as a batch aggregator), a trusted entity, or a group chosen by the application can bundle transactions.
+* Self-Bundling: The originator (user) or solver can bundle and submit their own transactions.
+* Secure Solutions: Advanced setups using secure environments (like TEEs) ensure bundlers can’t tamper with transactions.

+The CallChainHash guarantees that bundlers can’t change the order of operations, keeping the process secure.

 #### Key Roles in Atlas